A Week In Banff National Park

 Grab a coffee and breakfast and hit the road – direction west!
 With Banff National Park so close to the BC border – you’ll be able to brag to your friends back home that you visited two provinces during one trip.
 About 40 minutes past the Alberta/BC border lies Emerald Lake.
 Its turquoise blue waters may not be thawed yet, depending on the month in spring you are visiting but take a walk around the lake and soak in the Canadian Rockies in BC!

-Once your Emerald Lake adventure closes out, head to the nearest town of Field and have lunch in the famed restaurant and lodge Truffle Pigs, known by locals as one of the best places to dine in the Rockies, you won’t regret this pit stop.
+Once your Emerald Lake adventure closes out, head to the nearest town of Field and have lunch in the famed restaurant and lodge Truffle Pigs.
+You won’t regret this pit stop.
 This place is a must-do and can often be really busy during peak times, be prepared and make a reservation here!

 On your drive back into Alberta, take a detour and hit up Marble Canyon in Kootenay National Park – so not only can you say you visited 2 provinces during your time in Alberta, but you saw three national parks.
 Marble Canyon follows a well-defined trail that provides stunning views of mountains and a turquoise blue river cutting through the rocks.
 A series of bridges connect the canyon.